Skip to main content

 Many cats enjoy a good chat now and again, whether their talkative tendencies come from genetics or they’ve learned through their interactions with us.
 Cats can produce over 100 different types of sounds, and while they mostly use non-verbal body language to communicate with each other, many cats have learned that vocal behavior is an excellent way to get our attention!

 Let’s be real.
-Many cat owners talk to, sing to and have full discussions with their cats (we see you, it’s ok, this is a safe space).
+Many cat owners talk to, sing to and have full discussions with their cats (it’s OK, this is a safe space).
 Your cat has very likely learned that you react a certain way when they respond to you or when they vocalize on their own.
 Your response might include talking back, feeding or playing with them, coming over to see what they’re doing or responding in some other direct way.

-This level of engagement is very reinforcing, or rewarding, for our cats, who are naturally social animals!
-Even when we’re upset and think our response isn’t reinforcing to our cats… well, they don’t always agree, because any attention can be perceived as worthwhile attention — especially if, in their mind, they are “starving” or “it’s been forever” since the last play or snuggle session.
+This level of engagement is very rewarding for our cats, who are naturally social animals!
+Even when we’re upset, for them any attention can be perceived as worthwhile attention — especially if, in their mind, they are “starving” or “it’s been forever” since the last play or snuggle session.

 Don’t Reward Unwanted Behaviors, and DO Reward Wanted Behaviors!